Home > Tours > Asia Tours > Japan Tours > Colours of Northern Japan (Kanto & Nebuta Festivals)

 Next, we'll catch the bullet train at Shin-Aomori Station for a smooth, speedy ride to Hakodate on beautiful Hokkaidō Island.
 Nestled between Hakodate Harbour and the Tsugaru Strait, this city was one of the first in Japan to open to the world.
 You'll spot hints of international influence in its unique architecture, giving the place a special character.

-From there, we'll head to Goryōkaku Tower, where we'll enjoy panoramic views of the star-shaped Goryōkaku Fort, a fascinating fortress from the late Edo period.
+Once we arrive, we'll head to Goryōkaku Tower, where we'll enjoy panoramic views of the star-shaped Goryōkaku Fort, a fascinating fortress from the late Edo period.

 Hakodate began as a small fishing port, but when Japan opened to the world in the 1800s, it quickly transformed into one of the country's first international cities.
 Today, we'll explore the very places where that exciting change took shape.